MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-audio-conferencing-teams-landing-page.md

 Conferencing bridges let people dial into meetings using a phone.
 You can use the default settings for a conferencing bridge or change the phone numbers (toll and toll-free) and other settings, such as the PIN or the languages that are used.

-See [Audio Conferencing in Office 365](audio-conferencing-in-office-365) for learn more.
+See [Audio Conferencing in Office 365](audio-conferencing-in-office-365.md) to learn more.

 |Ask yourself|Action |
 |------------|-------|